 Dimiter has worked on various projects focusing on the studying and conservation of Bulgarian birds, like the monitoring and conservation of the wintering Red-breasted Geese in Coastal Dobroudzha, studying the autumn migration along the Via Pontica Flyway, establishing the Nature 2000 areas network in Bulgaria.

-Having led a big number of birdwatching and natural history tours, Dimiter has accumulated a great knowledge and experience and can help you find and explore the best birding places in Bulgaria.
+Having led a big number of birdwatching and natural history tours, Dimiter has accumulated a great knowledge and experience and can help you find and explore the best birding places in Bulgaria and the other Balkan countries.
 He believes that the environment friendly tourism will greatly contribute to improving the life of local people and will raise their awareness to wildlife and nature conservation.

 Simeon is an experienced ecologist, ornithologist and leader of birdwatching and natural history tours.
 He is also a dedicated conservationist and has participated in numerous ornithological studies and conservation projects, such as the establishing of the ecological network Natura 2000 in northwestern Bulgaria, monitoring of the wintering population of the Red-breasted Goose in Bulgaria, mid-winter waterfowl counts, monitoring of common bird species in Bulgaria and others.
 With his experience and expertise Simeon has contributed to numerous scientific publications with practical conservation focus.